bparanj/crystal/electronics/zettel/voltage.md

 Ohm's Law states that voltage (V) equals the product of current (I) and resistance (R): $V = I \times R$

-Analogy: This relationship resembles water flow through a pipe.
+ This relationship resembles water flow through a pipe.
 Voltage acts like water pressure, current like the water flow rate, and resistance like the pipe's diameter.
 Example: Determine the voltage across a 100-ohm resistor with 0.5 amperes of current flowing through it:

 a) Use Ohm's Law: $V = I \times R$